openvcloud/0-templates/templates/sshkey/README.md

 # template: sshkey

 ## Description
-This templates makes sure an ssh key is loaded in the agent
+This templates makes sure an ssh key is loaded in the agent.
+Name of the service corresponds to the name of the key.
+If doesn't exist, the key will be generated.

 ## Schema